oblinger/HookAnchorApp/Career/NextJob/NJ22/__Designing Your Life__.md

 |         |       |         |        |     |      |                           |                                                  |     |

 **PATHS**
--   **GOOGLE** -- Spend 6 months training & land best corp job.
+-   **GOOGLE** -- Spend 6 months training & land best corp job
     ==>  angle in on alignment:  Technical Ideation,  Leadership ==> time for Mu
 -   **1/2 CONSULTANT** -- Seems few stay in the job for long.
-Maybe upgrade can earn more.

-    ==> if search hassle is minimized could be fun for a while.
+Maybe upgrade can earn more ==> if search hassle is minimized could be fun for a while.
     ==> likely not "good enough" forever for family.
 -   **KM RELEVANT** --

     ==> Is about ideation.